On mixing enhancement by secondary baroclinic vorticity in shock-bubble interaction: Numerical approach and setup

 in which $h_{fi}^0$ is heat generated by the component $i$ at the reference temperature $T_0$.
-The pressure specific heat value $C_{pi}$ is fitted by the following temperature-dependent polynomial function:
+The constant-pressure specific heat value $C_{pi}$ is fitted by the following temperature-dependent polynomial function:

 where the coefficients $a_{1i},\cdots,a_{5i}$ can be obtained from the NASA thermochemical polynomial fit coefficient data~\citep{kee1996chemkin}.
-After the mathematical model is non-dimensionalized, the finite volume method is used for discretion.
+After the mathematical model is non-dimensionalized, the finite volume method is used for discretization.
 Time is marched by the third-order TVD Runge-Kutta method~\citep{gottlieb1998total}; convection terms are discretized using the fifth-order WENO scheme~\citep{liu1994weighted,jiang1996efficient}, while viscous terms are discretized by using the central difference method.
-The high-resolution calculation method has been validated in our previous work and is suitable for this study~\citep{wang2018scaling,li2019gaussian,liu2020optimal}.
+The general platform of high-resolution calculation method in present study is implemented as in-house code \emph{ParNS}, which has been validated in our previous work and is suitable for this study~\citep{wang2018scaling,li2019gaussian,liu2020optimal}.
+Moreover, the numerical uncertainty originated from differen WENO schemes is essential for capturing the physical values, which is discussed in appendix~\ref{App: WENO}.